zahrafirouzian/AIXLocate/README.md

 ## 📊 Reporting & Visualization

-Used for presenting results and generating downloadable insights.
+Used for presenting results and generating downloadable analysis reports.

 Technologies: